ulampinoy/ulam-atbp/site/content/videos/chicken-afritada.md

 ### Procedure

-* Cut the chicken in medium portions.
+1. Cut the chicken in medium portions.
-* Cut potatoes, carrots, red and green sweet bell peppers in bite-size chunks.
+Cut potatoes, carrots, red and green sweet bell peppers in bite-size chunks.
-* Mince the garlic, slice the onions and chop the tomatoes.
+Mince the garlic, slice the onions and chop the tomatoes.
-* Sauté the garlic, onions and tomatoes.
+2. Sauté the garlic, onions and tomatoes.
+Splash in the fish sauce.
 Cover to soften the tomatoes.
-* Add the chicken and sauté to give it some nice color.
+3. Add the chicken and sauté to give it some nice color.
-* Splash in the fish sauce.
 Cover the pot and simmer until the chicken is tender.
-* Add the carrots and potatoes.
+4. Add the carrots and potatoes.
 Simmer until tender.
-* Add the tomato sauce.
+5. Add the tomato sauce.
 Stir.
 Add the bell peppers.
-Salt to taste.
-* Put in the green peas.
+Put in the green peas.
-* Season with black pepper.
+6. Salt to taste.
+Season with black pepper.

 Happy cooking and show us your version of Chicken Afritada via [Instagram](https://instagram.com/ulampinoy/) with **#ulampinoy**